Year 11 Art: Making and Exhibiting Units 1 and 2

-Start taking notes and photographs of ideas that you find interesting for potential subject matter.
+Start taking notes and photographs of ideas that you find interesting for potential inspiration and subject matter.

-Contact the subject contact person to ask any questions you need clarification on about this subject, or which Art subject is more suited to you.
+Contact the subject contact person to ask any questions or if you need any further clarification about anything relating to this subject, or to discuss which Visual Art subject is more suited to you.